284: No Such Thing As Salty Yeti Bones

 Yeah, he thinks that people would, you know, people or other animals would want to kill us at the time, you know, Neanderthals, but they'd be like, oh, geez, mate, and then just not go near us.

 That's why we're here.
+Whereas Neanderthals smell stunning.

+They had that amazing, um, those amazing clothes, didn't they?
 Those Neanderthals that would tell you when you were sweating.

-If we manage to get rid of the smell thing, then surely we're losing one of our weapons against being killed.
+That's what I'm thinking.
+If we if we manage to get rid of the smell thing, then surely we're losing one of our weapons against being killed.

-Suddenly, the whole animal kingdom will be around us.
+Suddenly the whole animal kingdom will be around us.

-The only slight flaw is that quite a lot of deadly animals live in Asia, and a lot of people in Asia don't smell at all.
+The only slight flaw is that quite a lot of deadly animals live in Asia and a lot of people in Asia don't smell at all.

-So, most Koreans, for instance, don't have the gene that makes their sweat smell at all, do they?
+So most Koreans for instance don't have the gene that makes their sweat smell at all, do they?
+So how have they avoided all the lions over the ages?

-It's time to be on that.
+It's time to be undone.

-Okay we need to move on to our next fact.
+Okay, we need to move on to our next fact.
+Time for fact number three, and that is Anna.

 My fact this week is that the best astrophysicists in the world just failed to save New York from a fake asteroid.